Student Refund Policy

 - Refunds from Plus Loans will be issued to the initial borrower or student depending on what is stated on the Plus Loan application.
 At no time after the application is filled out can this be changed.
 If the Plus Loan application states that any overage should go to the borrower, a check will be issued to the borrower.
 If the Plus Loan application states any overage should go to the student, a check or direct deposit will be issued to the student.
 Please note we do not have the ability for Plus Loan borrowers to receive direct deposit refunds at this time.

 - If you are receiving a private loan or financial aid from any state, local, or private agency, any resulting refund will be made only after the college receives the funds.
 Theses refunds will not be released any earlier then the third week of classes regardless of whether funds are received before this date.
 It is important to remember that students should plan to arrive on campus with sufficient funds to cover indirect costs such as off-campus housing, books, supplies, etc.

 Please realize that the first money received by the college is the money that is applied toward your tuition and fees.
 Therefore, if you have taken out a loan for living expenses and it arrives at the college before other financial aid funds are received, the loan will be applied to your tuition expenses.
 Overpayments or refunds only occur after your tuition and fees have been paid.
-All students enrolled in the Tuition Management System (TMS) will not be eligible for any refunds until the full amount of the budget is paid and a credit balance is created.
-This typically happens six to eight weeks into the semester.
+If you are enrolled in TMS and overbudgeted on your TMS account, we may adjust your budget down or end your plan early to prevent overpayment after the departmental add/drop week of the semester ends.

 Any student that does not receive a check due to an incorrect or foreign address will be required to wait at least two weeks (could be longer depending on the address state) before another check will be issued.
 Due to the volume of lost checks we highly recommend that students fill-out the direct deposit form or verify that the preferred address on file in the Registrar’s Office is correct.